raganwald/raganwald.github.com/index.md

 of contact with Reg's design and his code, and both were excellent.
 The project was completed on time and was successful.*
-—<small>John MacMIllan, Software Architect, IBM Canada Research Lab</small>
+—<span style="font-size:0.8em">John MacMIllan, Software Architect, IBM Canada Research Lab</span>

 In addition to my responsibilities as the principal engineer for Incident Management, I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of [response mobilizer].
 I wrote working prototypes of highly concurrent liveness, [recent changes], advanced scheduling, and other strategic functionality.
 I was also the hands-on technical product manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers, and in 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.